emberjs/guides/source/cookbook/working_with_objects/displaying_content_arrays_in_reverse_order.md

 Once you do that, you will be able to use `reversedArray` property in your Handlebars template: `{{#each reversedArray}}{{/each}}`.

-Another way to do it is to leverage out of the box EmberJs functionality and to use `sortProperties` and `sortAscending` properties.
+Another way to do it is to leverage out of the box Ember.js functionality and to use `sortProperties` and `sortAscending` properties.
 Just specify them on your controller, like so:
 ```javascript
 App.MyController = Ember.ArrayController.extend({